Target date fund: In the United States

 Major TDF managers in the United States include Fidelity, Vanguard, T. Rowe Price, BlackRock (which manages the "Lifecycle Funds" - the target-date funds within the US Government Thrift Savings Plan), Principal Funds, Wells Fargo Advantage, American Century, and Northern Trust.

 Note that the actual sizes of the books of different managers are difficult to estimate, as many hold assets in vehicles other than mutual funds.
 Northern Trust, for example, uses Collective Trust Funds (CTFs), which typically do not figure in Morningstar or Bloomberg estimates of AUM.

-TDFs in the United Kingdom
+In the United Kingdom

 In the UK, the use of Target Date Funds is gaining traction, with the first launch in 2003, and current AUM estimated to be approximately £4.0bn.
 This is expected to increase with the advent of automatic enrolment pensions legislation.

 Major TDF managers in the UK include: